The Vision: Bill and June Thompson

 Above: Janet Czarnecki and T Grifffin circa year 2000.
 Below: Janet Czkarnecki with the completion of the well project year 2020.

 After 24 years of being the life force of Redwood Roots farm, Janet was ready pass the torch.
 In fall of 2021, she offered the crew at Redwood Roots the opportunity to buy the farm.
 This crew of women, Jasmin Segura, Carolan Raleigh-Halsing, and Rhonwen Jennings, had at that time been farming at Redwood Roots for a collective 20 years!
 (Jasmin-- 9 years, Carolan-- 8 years, and Rhonwen-- 3 years).
 Given the opportunity to continue doing the work they love, they spent all of 2022 working with Cooperation Humboldt and the North Coast SBDC to form a worker-owned cooperative while also working in the field at Redwood Roots.
-With an outpouring of support from crowdfunding and personal donations from family, friends and share holders, these three women bought the farm and assumed the role of worker-owners of the farm as Redwood Roots Farm Cooperative in November 2022.
+With an outpouring of support from crowdfunding, personal donations from family, friends and share holders, and their personal contributions, these three women bought the farm and assumed the role of worker-owners of the farm as Redwood Roots Farm Cooperative in November 2022.

 We are thrilled to continue stewarding this land in the ethics of the easement put in place by Bill and June Thompson, and the commitment to community shown by Janet Czarnecki.
 It is a true honor to be a part of Redwood Roots' history.